This website requires JavaScript.

 Consistency is a hot topic right now in customer service.

-Chat, email, call, Social Media, bots, video – the ways in which businesses communicate with customers are expanding.
+Chat, email, call, social networks, bots, video — the ways in which businesses communicate with customers are expanding.
 But customers crave consistency across channels, so companies also need to maintain a consistent voice across platforms and people.

 We discussed goals previously, and that is relevant here too.
 If BPOs are aware of and aligned across company goals, there is at least a benchmark for success.
 Something to stick on the fridge (maybe even literally).